A Pass on the Tabouli

 “They brought the curse, Rudy,” said Kenny.
 “Smell it?
 They have a cab waiting.”

 “So, they hope to return.
 Ha-ha-ha.”
-Valentino’s superbly sculpted nostrils flared.
+Valentino’s superbly sculpted nostrils flared as he sniffed the fetid air.
 “Tabouli salad!”
 He slapped at his gaiters with a riding crop.
 “It’s off.
 Not from the commissary?”

 “Rudy...”
 Gloria Swanson wrung her great ropes of pearls in supplication.
 “I love you.”
 She threw herself at his neck, then slid to the floor where she lay clutching at her former lover’s gleaming gaiters.